Explore this course:

 Your career

-Biotechnology is a rapidly developing area that is heavily dependent upon molecular approaches, creating significant demand for graduates with strong experimental skills and knowledge of molecular bioscience and biochemical engineering.
+Biotechnology is a rapidly developing area that’s heavily dependent upon molecular approaches, creating significant demand for graduates with strong experimental skills and knowledge of molecular bioscience and biochemical engineering.

-The specialist training students receive on our Molecular Biology and Biotechnology MSc means our graduates are highly employable, with many working in biotechnology in roles including:
+The specialist training students receive on this course means our graduates are highly employable, with many working in biotechnology in roles including:

 • Research Associate, Ortho Bio Therapeutics